cdot65/pan-os-upgrade/docs/user-guide/docker/execution.md

 ## Interacting with the Docker Container

 The container runs interactively, prompting you for details like IP address, username, password, and target PAN-OS version.
+If connecting to firewalls through Panorama as a proxy, you will also be prompted to provide a `--filter` option to specify the criteria for selecting the managed firewalls to upgrade.

+## Troubleshooting Panorama Proxy Connections

+When using Panorama as a connection proxy:

+- Ensure the `--filter` option is correctly formatted and corresponds to the criteria for selecting firewalls.
+- Verify network connectivity between the Docker container and the Panorama appliance.
+- Check the Panorama and firewall configurations to ensure proper communication and permissions.

 ## Output and Logs